-Healthcare organizations have been especially concerned about how adopting apps for hosting audio and video conferences, communicating via group chat, collaborating on files, and more might impact their ability to safeguard patients’ protected health information (PHI) and stay in compliance with HIPAA: the Health Insurance Portability and Accountability Act.
+Healthcare organisations have been especially concerned about how adopting apps for hosting audio and video conferences, communicating via group chat, collaborating on files, and more might impact their ability to safeguard patients’ protected health information (PHI) and stay in compliance with HIPAA: the Health Insurance Portability and Accountability Act.
 HIPAA is a series of federal regulatory standards that requires companies that handle PHI to have physical, network, and process security measures in place—and to follow them.

 One specific question many healthcare businesses are weighing right now is this: “Is Microsoft Teams HIPAA compliant?”
-The unified business communication platform is top of mind for these organizations because its use has skyrocketed during the pandemic.
+The unified business communication platform is top of mind for these organisations because its use has skyrocketed during the pandemic.
 In late October 2020, Microsoft CEO Satya Nadella reported during an earnings call with investors that Microsoft Teams had 115 million daily active users—up from 44 million in March.

 1. You can configure Microsoft Teams to support HIPAA security and privacy requirements

 So, is Teams HIPAA compliant?
 According to Microsoft, the Microsoft Teams platform, built on the Microsoft 365 cloud, helps enable HIPAA compliance.
-Organizations can configure Microsoft Teams to support HIPAA security and privacy requirements.
+Organisations can configure Microsoft Teams to support HIPAA security and privacy requirements.

 In a recent white paper about HIPAA compliance and Microsoft Teams, Microsoft explained that it built all of its cloud apps and networks following its own Trusted Cloud principles for security, privacy, and compliance.
 And, by doing so, it had achieved compliance with the HIPAA Security Rule.
-Key elements of that rule for “covered entities”—organizations that must follow HIPAA regulations—include:
+Key elements of that rule for “covered entities”—organisations that must follow HIPAA regulations—include: